Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 Contraindications differ among peptides.
 BPC-157 should be used cautiously in patients with active gastric bleeding.
 TB-500 requires careful consideration in individuals with a history of cancer.
 GHK-Cu is contraindicated in patients with Wilson's disease or copper metabolism disorders.

-A landmark study by Sikiric and colleagues (2018) demonstrated BPC-157's ability to heal various tissue types through multiple mechanisms.
+A phase 3 study by Sikiric and colleagues (2018) demonstrated BPC-157's ability to heal various tissue types through multiple mechanisms.
 The research showed accelerated healing in tendons, muscles, bones, and organs, with effects attributed to enhanced angiogenesis and growth factor modulation.
 While compelling, the animal-only data limits direct application to human patients.

 TB-500 research focuses primarily on wound healing and cardiovascular protection.
 Early studies by Goldstein et al. (2005) established the peptide's role in cellular migration and tissue repair.
-However, human clinical trials remain sparse, with most evidence coming from veterinary applications and anecdotal reports from athletes and clinicians.
+But human clinical trials remain sparse, with most evidence coming from veterinary applications and anecdotal reports from athletes and clinicians.

 GHK-Cu enjoys the strongest human clinical evidence base.
 Multiple randomized controlled trials demonstrate efficacy in wound healing, skin rejuvenation, and hair restoration.
-A pivotal study by Arul et al. (2005) showed 30% faster wound healing in patients treated with GHK-Cu compared to standard care.
+A important study by Arul et al. (2005) showed 30% faster wound healing in patients treated with GHK-Cu compared to standard care.
 Additional research by Pickart and colleagues established the peptide's anti-aging benefits and safety profile.

 The quality of evidence influences treatment confidence.
 GHK-Cu's human data provides the strongest foundation for clinical decision-making.
 BPC-157's extensive animal research suggests significant potential but requires cautious extrapolation to humans.
 TB-500's limited research base makes it the most experimental of the three options.